Travel in Africa

 Tourism cannot be a panacea for Africa’s ethnic, social, and economic problems, but with the help of international aid organizations, tourism development is making significant advances.
 There are many programs and efforts underway all across Africa to expand the local infrastructure and promote tourism development.
-The United Nations Conference on Trade and Development (UNCTAD), the World Bank, the International Monetary Fund (IMF), the African Development Bank Group, and the United States Agency for International Development (USAID) are providing training seminars, research, analyses, and policy advice for tourism development.
+The World Bank, the International Monetary Fund (IMF), the African Development Bank Group, and the United States Agency for International Development (USAID) are providing training seminars, research, analyses, and policy advice for tourism development.
 These organizations also finance projects all across Africa that focus on local infrastructure projects, such as power generation, drinking water systems, road and railway construction, as well as ecotourism, environmental preservation, and sustainable development.
 These projects have a significant impact on improving the lives of the local people in areas enduring widespread poverty and underdevelopment.

 Considering the widespread positive impact of tourism on Africa’s development,